Larry Slawson received his Master's Degree from UNC Charlotte. He specializes in early American History.

 10. The University of South Carolina

-The University of South Carolina was constructed in 1805 (in downtown Columbia), and is considered one of the South’s most haunted destinations.
+The University of South Carolina was constructed in 1805 (in downtown Columbia) and is considered one of the South’s most haunted destinations.
 Of the spooky reports emanating from the campus, some of the most notable stories pertain to an area known as the “Horseshoe” (site of the original university in 1805).
 Students have regularly complained about feeling sudden bouts of cold air, as well as seeing various doors opening or closing with no apparent cause.
 In other parts of the Horseshoe, some students have even reported seeing things move around without aid (or explanation).

 Other haunted areas on campus include the library, where numerous students have reported seeing strange lights during overnight hours.
-Some even claim that one of the university’s former Presidents, James Rion McKissick (who is buried outside the front entrance) occasionally wanders the building.
+Some even claim that one of the university’s former Presidents, James Rion McKissick (who is buried outside the front entrance), occasionally wanders the building.
 The most disconcerting story involving the campus, however, lies with the legend of the “third-eye man.”
 Dating back to the 1940s, rumor has it that a disfigured man with a third eye along his forehead walks the underground utility tunnels of the campus, terrorizing any student foolish enough to wander alone in the dark.
-For these reasons, the University of South Carolina was an obvious choice for this list, and is clearly one of the most haunted locations in the state.
+For these reasons, the University of South Carolina was an obvious choice for this list and is clearly one of the most haunted locations in the state.

 9. Pawleys Island

 Pawleys Island is a small resort town off the coast of South Carolina that is home to fewer than 100 residents.
-As of 2021, the town is considered one of the most haunted locations in the South with numerous tales of supernatural activity occurring throughout the region’s turbulent history.
+As of 2021, the town is considered one of the most haunted locations in the South, with numerous tales of supernatural activity occurring throughout the region’s turbulent history.
 One local legend tells of a ghost known by residents as the “Grey Man.”
-Legend has it that the ghost only shows up when a hurricane is near, or when there is severe weather on the horizon.
-It currently remains unclear who this figure may be; however, locals believe that the person was likely an individual that suddenly perished from quicksand in Pawley Island’s marshes while visiting the island.
+Legend has it that the ghost only shows up when a hurricane is near or when there is severe weather on the horizon.
+It remains unclear who this figure may be; however, locals believe that the person was likely an individual that suddenly perished in quicksand in Pawley Island’s marshes while visiting the island.

 In addition to the Grey Man, another prominent area for paranormal activity on the island is “The Pelican Inn.”
 Guests regularly report hearing strange barks from two dogs that supposedly died in the nearby ocean while trying to save a drowning boy.
 Others have reported sightings of a young woman wearing a blue gingham dress.

 Perhaps the spookiest legend concerning Pawleys Island, however, revolves around a girl named Alice Flagg.
 In decades past, the young woman was reportedly kept from marrying a suitor by her well-to-do family.
 Enraged by her choice to marry “down,” her family is said to have ripped the engagement ring from her finger before throwing it into the nearby marsh.
-The girl later died; some say, of a broken heart.
+The girl later died, some say, of a broken heart.
 In the present day, it is rumored that by dropping a ring (or coin) upon her grave and circling the marker three times, Alice will appear to you in gratitude for bringing back her lost ring.
 Whether this (and the other stories) is true or not, remains a mystery to locals.
 Nevertheless, the creepiness of these stories makes Pawleys Island a clear choice for this list.

 8. Elmwood Cemetery

-Ever since 1845, Elmwood Cemetery has been known by locals and visitors, alike, for its spookiness.
+Ever since 1845, Elmwood Cemetery has been known by locals and visitors alike for its spookiness.
 The cemetery is home to over 25,000 individuals and was once considered by citizens of Columbia as a prestigious place to be laid to rest (due to its location).
 Across its 168.5 acres are the remains of approximately 500 Confederate soldiers, along with a young bride who mysteriously died only a few hours before her wedding.
 According to local legends, spirits apparently roam the cemetery throughout the night, tormented by their pasts and incapable of moving on to the next life.